Cancer (band): Reunion (2013–present)

-On 12 September 2013, it was announced that the original lineup of Cancer was reuniting to promote their first three albums (To the Gory End, Death Shall Rise and The Sins of Mankind) which would be re-released by Cyclone Empire Records later that year.
-They were also planning to make a number of festival appearances, where they would only play songs from the aforementioned albums.
+On 12 September 2013, it was announced that the original line-up of Cancer was reuniting to promote their first three albums (To the Gory End, Death Shall Rise and The Sins of Mankind), which would be re-released by Cyclone Empire Records later that year.
+They were planning to make a number of festival appearances, where they would only play songs from the aforementioned albums.

-On 22 September 2015, Cancer revealed on their Facebook page that they have been working on new material.
-In July 2018, they signed to Peaceville Records and would release their new album, tentatively titled Shadow Gripped, late in the year.
-In August 2018, Shadow Gripped was confirmed as the title of the band's first studio album in 13 years, which was released on 2 November 2018.
-Their next studio album, Inverted World, is due for release on 25 April 2025.
+On 22 September 2015, Cancer revealed on their Facebook page that they were working on new material.
+In July 2018, they signed to Peaceville Records and would release their then-new album, tentatively titled Shadow Gripped, late in the year.
+In August 2018, Shadow Gripped was confirmed as the title of the band's first studio album in 13 years, released on 2 November 2018.
+Their latest studio album, Inverted World, was released on 25 April 2025.